 -

-3In a medium bowl, combine the softened cream cheese, shredded cheddar cheese, garlic powder, onion powder, smoked paprika, black pepper, and kosher salt.
-Mix until smooth and well incorporated.
+3In a mixing bowl, combine the softened cream cheese, sharp cheddar cheese, garlic powder, onion powder, smoked paprika, black pepper, and kosher salt.
+Stir the mixture thoroughly, making sure the cheeses and seasonings are evenly distributed, until you achieve a smooth, creamy filling.

 -